-The restrictions on late night service of alcoholic beverages in Executive Order No. 195 are rescinded as of the effective date of this Executive Order.
+The restrictions on late night service of alcoholic beverages in Executive Order No. 195 are rescinded as of the effective date of Executive Order No. 204.

 Section 5.
 Mass Gatherings.

 For the reasons and pursuant to the authority set forth above, the undersigned orders as follows: